MikeySharma/MikeySharma/README.md

 ## 🚀 About Me

-I am a passionate Full-Stack Developer and Cloud DevOps Engineer with a strong foundation in HTML, CSS, and JavaScript.
+I am a passionate Full-Stack Developer (MERN Stack Developer) with a strong foundation in HTML, CSS, and JavaScript.
 My expertise spans across various modern web development technologies and practices, allowing me to build scalable, efficient, and user-friendly applications.

 ## 🛠️ Technologies & Tools